ac-dls/Switch_MEMS/README.md

 **Worked example**, using the thesis's own reported pull-in range (~14–24 V, Sec.
-3.C): at an operating point of V<sub>π</sub> = 20 V, the half-select voltage is 10 V — a 4 V margin below the *lower bound* of the reported range, so half-selected cells stay safely below actuation even accounting for device-to-device variation.
+3.C): at an operating point of V<sub>π</sub> = 20 V, the half-select voltage is 10 V — a 4 V margin below the *lower bound* of the reported range, so half-selected cells stay below actuation.

-## Optical I/O: grating coupler parameters
+## Optical I/O: grating coupler parameters I used

-Grating period is derived from the first-order grating equation rather than picked arbitrarily:
+The grating period was derived from the first-order grating equation rather than picked at random:

 Λ = m·λ₀ / (n_eff − n_clad·sinθ)